SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 Each pick row is linked to D_LOCATION via its LOC_ID.

+In some instances, multiple formations are specified within the FORMATION field.
+This was used to facilitate *pinch-outs* of overlying units.
+The last unit specified has the value of TOP_ELEV.

 #### D_PICK_EXTERNAL

 Similar to D_PICK, the records in this table contain formation information (using both the FORMATION and GEOL_UNIT_CODE fields) tied to a specific coordinate (x,y) location as well as an elevation (z).
 These do not correspond, however, to the database location schema but are instead self-referencing where all information concerning a record occurs either within this table or within the linked data source (through DATA_ID which must be populated).
 This includes the various quality assurance information (normally found in D_LOCATION_QA) as well as supplementary elevation information (as found in D_LOCATION_SPATIAL_HIST).
 In particular, the latter should reference the particular ground surface elevation (usually a DEM) used as a reference base while the RD_VALUE_OUOM should be populated using the depth of the 'pick'.
 This latter value can be calculated if the original value was an elevation.